lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin4:

 .. figure:: images/luminapanelplugin4.png
+   :scale: 100%

 :numref:`Figure %s: Line <luminapanelplugin4>` The line is highlighted in red.

 Adds a separator line to the panel to provide visual separation between plugins.
 When adding a line plugin in the :numref:`Figure %s: Panel Plugins Menu <luminapanelpluginmenu2>`, be sure to use the arrow buttons in the bottom-right corner of the window to place the line entry between the two other plugins you wish to separate.

 .. _Show Desktop: